FAQs & Info

 Prior to attending any courses at 3D Microblading™ Career Training, all students are required to submit the following items to 3D Microblading™ Career Training no less than 10 working days before attending training:

-3D Microblading™ covers the first year of Blood Borne Pathogens training and certification for our VIP course students.
+3D Microblading™ covers the first year of Blood Borne Pathogens training and certification for our 3-4 day students.

 Sign and comply with Training Expectations and Policy.